What is NRAS?

 NRAS rental homes are available to eligible low to moderate income earners.
 To be eligible to rent an NRAS property, potential tenants:

 - will need to provide written evidence of their gross income – both with their initial application and every year afterwards – to the tenancy manager; and

 - must not exceed the income limits for their household composition.

 The total income of all tenants of an NRAS rental property is used to calculate the overall household income for that property.

-Access Housing is an approved recipient of NRAS credits and manages a range of NRAS properties.
-As an NRAS tenancy manager, Access Housing’s responsibilities include;
+Housing Choices WA is an approved recipient of NRAS credits and manages a range of NRAS properties.
+As an NRAS tenancy manager, Housing Choices WA’s responsibilities include;

 - assessing initial and ongoing tenant eligibility through appropriate written evidence such as payslips, employer contact details etc and determining the gross household income for the 12 months prior to the day on which the household would become tenants;

 - providing appropriate property management and maintenance functions; and

 Should you require any additional information about NRAS, please visit the Australian Government’s Department of Social Services website.